 At the time Hadebe, who had informed employees that, in a bid to avert job losses, Eskom would implement a zero percent increase for the year, stood firm in the face of insults, illegal strikes and acts of sabotage, only for Gordhan — and President Cyril Ramaphosa — to intervene and promise unions a pay increase.

 Although the intervention was critical to avert further violence and sabotage of Eskom’s power stations, the way it was done had the effect of alienating Hadebe from employees, because it seemed that he did not have the shareholder’s blessings, and weakening his position.
+Employees started believing his decisions could always be overturned at a political level.

 Added to that, several sources in and close to Eskom have said that Gordhan and the public enterprise department’s very public intervention on the load-shedding crisis, often without Hadebe in tow, left a perception that he was no longer trusted by his principals.